WHY SADNESS MAKES YOU UNCOMFORTABLE, AND HOW TO FIND THE BEAUTY IN IT

 It is our bodies´ way of telling us that we need tending to, that we need to feel loved and seen.
 Holding ourselves through our sadness can be a deeply healing experience, but so is sharing our sadness with those we love.
 To be held, seen and heard when we feel our most vulnerable, when we let go of the armor of strength that we have created around ourselves, is a deeply bonding experience.

 It teaches us to trust another person with the most tender parts of ourselves, and tells them that they can do the same with us.
-To have people in your life that share not only in your joy, but in your sadness is well.
-Is truly one of the greatest gifts of life.
+To have people in your life that share not only in your joy, but in your sadness is well, is truly one of the greatest gifts of life.

 And along the way, we learn that strength was never about pretending that we can always hold it all together and have all the answers.